Controlling Spread of Germs on Handheld Devices

 - Practice clean hands on a clean device

-For more information on how to keep your Honeywell devices as clean as they can be, please refer to your user guide under “cleaning instructions” or contact us for best practices.
+For more information on how to keep your Honeywell devices as clean as they can be, please refer to your user guide under “cleaning instructions” or visit their cleaning guidelines page.

 4136B Jersey Pike, Chattanooga, TN 37421